 Couples Therapy Exercises You Can Try At Home

-Whether a couple seems to be drifting apart or they desire to broaden and strengthen an already strong relationship, consulting a qualified couples counselor is rarely a waste of money and effort.
+Whether a couple seems to be drifting apart, or they desire to broaden and strengthen an already strong relationship, consulting a qualified couples counselor is rarely a waste of money and effort.
 Outside of this relatively formal environment, though, building a relationship is still a continuous process that requires the couple to take what they have learned inside of the counselor's office and apply it to their daily lives.
-Part of it means showing affection and consideration on a daily basis, but a few couples therapy exercises can also help to improve communication and understanding between them or help them to get more out of their relationship.
+Part of it simply means showing affection and consideration daily, but a few couple's therapy exercises can also help to improve communication and understanding between them or help them to get more out of their relationship.
 Fortunately, because everyone who has taken couple's counseling realizes that the real work takes place outside of the therapy sessions, there is an abundance of tried and true couple's therapy exercises that can be done at home.
 To get you started, here are a few great exercises that will help you at any point in your journey.

 Couples Therapy Exercises For Bedtime

-Besides intimacy at bedtime and, although this piece of advice may seem so banal as to be useless, it really is a good idea to get into the habit of not going to bed angry.
-Every argument can't be resolved before 11 p.m., but it's important to at least show that you can appreciate your partner's viewpoint and you are willing to take it seriously.
+Besides intimacy at bedtime and, although this piece of advice may seem so banal as to be useless, it is a good idea to get into the habit of not going to bed angry.
+Every argument can't be resolved before 11 p.m., but it's important to show at least that you can appreciate your partner's viewpoint and you are willing to take it seriously.
 Allowing each of you to stew in resentment and anger until you're able to discuss the issue further will only make finding a compromise that much more difficult.
 With this in mind, try setting aside a time each day that will allow you to vent, listen, and resolve conflicts before you each enter the bed.
 If conflicts are typically small, this may not be necessary, and you can simply solve conflicts as they come your way throughout the morning and afternoon, if any arise at all.

-Another habit to cultivate is to stare into each other's eyes for several minutes before bed.
+Another great habit to cultivate is to stare into each other's eyes for several minutes before bed.
 Most people find prolonged eye contact with strangers highly uncomfortable, but this certainly shouldn't be the case in a romantic relationship and is often a great way to just connect with your partner after a long, hectic day.
 Simply sit or lie comfortably close together and look at each other for several minutes.
-A good way to measure this time is to do it for the duration of a song you both like, and of course you are allowed to blink.
+A good way to measure this time is to do it for the duration of a song you both like, and of course, you are allowed to blink.
 Doing this can lead quite naturally to some cuddling, which in itself is a good way to deepen your bond.
 If you want, you can also turn this time into one of discussion where you can tell your partner all that you love about them.

 Scheduling Special Times Together

-Similarly, whether you've just gotten together recently or already have children, it's important to just have some fun together, without any distractions, from time to time.
-There's something to be said for routine activities such as going to a favorite restaurant once a month, but sharing novel experiences and adventures is a great way to reconnect and generate excitement in your relationship.
+Similarly, whether you've just gotten together recently or already have children, it's important to just have some fun together without any distractions.
+There's something to be said for routine activities such as going to a favorite restaurant once a month but sharing novel experiences and adventures is a great way to reconnect and generate excitement in your relationship.
 This doesn't have to mean spending a week and thousands of dollars on an ocean cruise.
 Instead, you can just pack a picnic basket and head to the park, or go to salsa classes together when you have time.
 However, it is generally a good idea to make sure that you schedule date nights every week and make sure that there are no excuses that can get in the way.
 You must commit to your set time as falling out of this habit can result in you falling back into old habits.
 It is also important that you leave any other concerns or problems behind during this time.
 This is a time for you and your partner to reconnect, not a time for you to focus on external issues.